pesalerno/Chimanta-genomics/README.md

 In *Stefania*, the [resulting SNP matrix](https://github.com/pesalerno/Chimanta-genomics/blob/master/Stefania.stru) used in downstream analyses had a total missingness of 0.883727 and retained 8734 SNPs and 46 individuals.

+For demographic analyses, we filtered in plink with --maf 0.05

 >Obtaining population stats using the program **populations** with a whitelist of loci and individuals that passed filters